Jakarta First Cup Version: Release 9 Status: DRAFT Release: May 2021

 The Java Persistence API allows you to create and use Java programming language classes that represent data in a database table.
 A Java Persistence API entity is a lightweight, persistent Java programming language object that represents data in a data store.
 To create or modify entities, or to remove them from the data store, call the operations of the Java Persistence API entity manager.
 To query entities, or to query the data encapsulated by the persistent fields or properties of a entity, use the Java Persistence Query Language (JPQL), a language similar to SQL that operates on entities.

-, there is a single entity that defines one query.
+In firstcup-war, there is a single entity that defines one query.

 Edit the Constructor of the FirstcupUser Entity

-Add code to the constructor for FirstcupUser
+Add code to the constructor for FirstcupUser.

 -